No Nobel Literature Prize after #MeToo turmoil - Journal du Cameroun

 Jean-Claude Arnault, the French husband of Academy member and poet Katarina Frostenson, has denied the allegations, but disagreements within the Academy on how to deal with the issue sowed deep discord among its 18 members.

-The Academy found itself split between the first woman permanent secretary Sara Danius and her supporters bidding for reform and another camp defending Frostenson and the Academy’s old guard, prompting six members to quit in recent weeks.
+The organisation found itself split between the first woman permanent secretary Sara Danius and her supporters bidding for reform and another camp defending Frostenson, prompting six members to quit in recent weeks.

 Danius resigned on April 13 after failing to receive enough support within the Academy.
 Frostenson was also among the six who resigned.